DRONES FOR TOPOGRAPHY

 The choice between photogrammetry and LiDAR depends on the mission objective and budget.

-In contrast, LiDAR (Light Detection and Ranging) is a remote sensing technology that uses fast laser pulses to map the surface.
+In contrast, LiDAR (Light Detection and Ranging) is a remote sensing technology that uses rapid laser pulses to map the surface.
 LiDAR is useful when used to create high-resolution digital surfaces and terrain and elevation models.

 ENTERPRISE SOLUTIONS